 Geck, who has already written biographies on Mozart, Bach and Beethoven, says he believes it's impossible to see through Wagner.
 It's also wrong to demystify the magic of the composer with banal facts, he believes.
 Instead, Geck would prefer readers to reflect on their own interests, asking the question: "Which positive and negative values am I absorbing from Wagner's musical dramas?"

 As it addresses these issues, Geck's book conveys well-structured and comprehensive information about Wagner.
 The author told DW that he vouches for the facts he includes in the book "with the seriousness befitting a Wagner researcher."
+An excellent introduction

 No less rigorous but still significantly shorter is the Wagner handbook by Egon Voss.
 One of the most renowned Wagner researchers in Germany and a long-time editor of Wagner's collected works, the author knows his material so well that he manages not only to sketch Wagner's artistic development from the early opera "Die Feen" ("The Fairies") all the way to his final work "Parsifal," but also to do away with some clichés - all in just over 100 pages.
 An excellent introductory work!